 Jet Airways economy class vegetarian meal between Delhi and Dubai

 As for the domestic flights themselves, it wasn’t anything too memorable.
-IndiGo is a up and coming low cost carrier.
+IndiGo is an up and coming low-cost carrier.
 As a tall person, I didn’t really like the legroom, but for relatively short flights, it was fine.
 At least the cabins were new, which is more than I can say for my flights on Air India.

 Ground boarding both doors on IndiGo

 IndiGo didn’t serve any complimentary food for drinks, and I didn’t bother buying anything on the short flights.
 Like many LCC’s, there were lots of items for sale.
 I was admittedly somewhat tempted by their Aviation Geek friendly t-shirts.

 Phonetic alphabet shirt highlighting ‘IndiGo’